danm/stack-deploy-ecs/README.md

 # stack-deploy-ecs

-Convert a stack.json file and deploy in ECS
+Convert a stack.json file and deploy in ECS.

 WIP, aws creds need to be store as env vars at the moment.